 Monarch Casino Resort reported its second quarter financial results Wednesday, posting a $4.3 million net loss for the period ending June 30.
-The casino operator beat market expectations as the reported loss represents 24 cents per diluted share, but consensus was it would go above the 62 cent mark.
+The casino operator beat market expectations as the reported loss represents 24 cents per diluted share, but the consensus was it would go above the 62 cent mark.

-The Reno-based casino operator that had $9.3 million net income in Q2 2019, saw its revenue fell to $15.2 million for the quarter, from $62.8 million for the same three months in 2019, but topping the forecasted by market analysts $14.8 million.
+The Reno-based casino operator that had $9.3 million net income in Q2 2019, saw its revenue fall to $15.2 million for the quarter, from $62.8 million for the same three months in 2019, but topping the forecasted by market analysts $14.8 million.

-The financial report that was issued after the market close on Wednesday posted adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) down to $490, 000, compared to $16.45 million for the Q2 2019.
+The financial report that was issued after the market close on Wednesday posted adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) down to $490, 000, compared to $16.45 million for Q2 2019.